astroumd/lmtoy/docs/unity.md

 Working and debugging with Unity/Slurm is a different beast from doing it on a desktop or laptop.
 Some notes on this.
 First some workflow items:

-1. Unity runs Ubuntu 20.04 LTS, but login and compute notes have different packages installed
+1. Unity runs Ubuntu 20.04.6 LTS, as of this writing, but login and compute nodes have different packages installed.

 2. The login node cannot do much, mostly for submitting SLURM jobs.
 Do not build LMTOY on it, it needs to be done on a compute node.

-3. The **srun** command shuold be used to grab a compute node, e.g. for interactive pipeline use, or rebuilding the pipeline
+3. The **srun** command should be used to grab a compute node, e.g. for interactive pipeline use, or rebuilding the pipeline.
+Or use the suggested **unity-compute** command

-4. If you activate another LMTOY in your shell, you need to logout of unity and come back.
+4. If you activate another LMTOY helpdesk user in your shell, you need to logout of unity and come back.
    (should clarify this)

-4. MX-55 is 192 obsnums.
+5. MX-55 is 192 obsnums.
 Submitting them took about 5 minutes.
 Each takes about 1 minute, but if unity gives me 10 slots, this project would take about 20 mins to complete